arvindps1984/arvindps1984.github.io/_posts/2025-4-20-genai-capstone-blog.md

 🍳 Introduction
 In today’s fast-paced world, finding the perfect recipe can be overwhelming.
 With countless cuisines, ingredients, and cooking times to consider, an AI-powered solution can simplify the search.
-This Kaggle notebook (AI Recipe Retrieval System) demonstrates how Google’s Gemini AI can intelligently retrieve recipes from a structured dataset, making culinary exploration effortless.
+This [Kaggle notebook] (https://www.kaggle.com/code/arvindshankar/ai-recipe-retrieval-system-2025-q1-capstone/notebook?scriptVersionId=235125966) demonstrates how Google’s Gemini AI can intelligently retrieve recipes from a structured dataset, making culinary exploration effortless.

 🔍 Problem Statement
 Given a Kaggle recipe dataset, how can we: